A document with various charts and graphs is on a table. Two pencils and a notebook are next to the papers.

 Effective measurement and reporting of IT performance is critical to effectively managing resources, making informed decisions and achieving strategic business goals.
 Let's take a look at key performance indicators and reporting best practices that support cost management, operational efficiency and strategic business goals.

 Financial metrics play a key role in IT management, as they enable accurate cost monitoring and effective budgeting.
 For example, the Total Cost of Ownership (TCO) metric is often used in IT management to assess the actual costs associated with owning and maintaining IT infrastructure.
-TCO includes not only the initial cost of purchasing hardware and software, but also ongoing operational costs such as energy, maintenance, support and management costs.
+Tracking TCO helps you decide whether to refactor your legacy system or build a new one from scratch.

 The metrics help track expenses, identify areas for optimization and ensure that financial resources are used as efficiently as possible.
 With financial metrics, IT managers can make better informed budgetary and strategic decisions, contributing to the overall success of the organization.